-Before I get started, I’ll address what you’re probably thinking.
+Before I get started, I know what you’re thinking.
 Yes, I do walk the walk:

-I’m not quite that lean all the time, but I do stay pretty close – enough to fairly say that I have my weight and fitness solidly handled.
+That’s about as lean as I’ll ever care to get, and though I don’t look like that all the time, I do stay pretty close – enough to fairly say that I have my weight and fitness solidly handled.

 Now then, a little about me: